robertworden/Covid-Modelling/README.md

 # Covid-Modelling
-Contains a paper discussing architectural isses for Covid-19 modelling frameworks, and a runnable Java modelling framework to illustrate the architectural issues, with source code and istructions to run the program.
+Contains a paper discussing architectural isses for Covid-19 modelling frameworks, and a runnable Java modelling framework to illustrate the architectural issues, with source code and instructions to run the program.